-The City has utilised calculations of "Required Asset Renewal" from its Asset Management Plan (part of the IPR "suite" of documents) and the ratio projections above reflect this approach.
 The City's Capital Program is expected to generate capital renewal near or above benchmark levels for the entire ten years of the Long Term Financial Plan.
 The lower projected performance in earlier years of the Plan marks a temporary decline in asset renewal works, as organisational capacity is instead focused on the delivery of significant new assets, particularly during the peak delivery period for Green Square.
 This is expected to have minimal impact on the assets and their condition.
 The middle years of the plan project above-benchmark results as delivery capacity is shifted back towards renewal works, before levelling out approximately benchmark level in the later years of the plan.